In-Vivo-Group/generative-biology/manuscript.md

 # Science

-This will be the bulk of the review, focusing on the technical progress across generative biology.
+This will be the bulk of the review, focusing on the technical progress across generative biology and emerging applications of deep learning in the life sciences (@doi:10.1371/journal.pcbi.1009803).

 # Security